Safeguards, Co-Benefits & SDGs

 Benefit-Sharing Plan

-• If relevant, projects should develop a formal benefit-sharing plan with affected communities.
+• If relevant, projects must develop a formal benefit-sharing plan with affected communities.

-• If so, project developers should share the plan's design, how it was communicated, and how it was made accessible and transparent.
+• If so, project developers must share the plan's design, how it was communicated, and how it was made accessible and transparent.
+See above for more information.

 Alignment with Cancun Safeguards